 - We were the only two passengers from Lisbon with a connecting flight and I knew SATA would not risk complaints from other passengers on the islands because of just two people, so they wouldn’t wait for us (and, believe me, I understand this)

 - Upon arrival in Ponta Delgada, we were greeted with local employees advising us to file a complaint for compensation and a voucher for meals and a hotel in… Angra do Heroísmo (Terceira, a different island)

 - There were no flights available from Ponta Delgada to Flores in the next days, so they flew us to Terceira where we stayed for one night and flew to Flores the next day at 5 p.m.

 - A flight that I meticulously planned to take three and a half hours from Lisbon to Flores, took over 24 hours with unwanted layovers

-What happened was, again, a knowledge gap between the SATA Azores Airlines employees in Lisbon and those daily on the ground in the Azores islands, who know that reality extremely well.
-I suggest the airline gets their sh*t together when it comes to customer service.
+What happened was, again, a knowledge gap between the SATA Azores Airlines employees in Lisbon and those who work daily on the ground in the Azores islands, who know that reality extremely well.
+I suggest the airline gets its sh*t together when it comes to customer service.
 There were so many complaints in 2018 that for a moment I contemplated if I should continue to recommend SATA.

 Thinking that surely this case was reason enough to make this second claim go faster, even if I hadn’t received compensation yet for the first one (it took one year and four months to win the case, and we got our money on October 2018), I provided a detailed account of the situation.